iai-group/ecir2023-reproducibility/data/rewrites/README.md

 # Query rewrites

+All rewrites are stored in TSV files located under `data/rewrites/{2020|2021|2022}`.

+The performance of the selected rewriting methods in the retrieval-reranking pipeline is reported in [data/runs/2020/README.md](../runs/2020/README.md), [data/runs/2021/README.md](../runs/2021/README.md), and [data/runs/2022/README.md](../runs/2022/README.md)..

+## Pre-generated rewrites for 2020

 The files `[1..11].tsv` are taken from the [GitHub repository](https://github.com/svakulenk0/cast_evaluation) accompanying the paper "Vakulenko et al. A Comparison of Question Rewriting Methods for Conversational Passage Retrieval.
 ECIR'21" [[PDF](https://arxiv.org/pdf/2101.07382.pdf)].

 The best performing rewriting methods: